Tudat/tudat/developerGuide/extendingJSON/validation.rst

 Validation
 ==========

 The validation of the JSON input files provided by the user is made possible by using the :literal:`getValue< ExpectedType >` function and special keys and :class:`KeyPath` s, as explained in [REF].
-This validator is customizable, i.e. the user can define a set of keys in theit input file that will determine the behaviour of the validator under certain events.
+This validator is customisable, i.e. the user can define a set of keys in their input file that will determine the behaviour of the validator under certain events.

 Validator options
 ~~~~~~~~~~~~~~~~~

-The following keys of the :literal:`mainJson` object can be defined to customize the behaviour of the validator:
+The following keys of the :literal:`mainJson` object can be defined to customise the behaviour of the validator:

   - :literal:`options.defaultValueUsedForMissingKey`: determines the behaviour of the validator when the :literal:`getValue( const json& j, const KeyPath& keyPath, const ValueType& defaultValue )` function is called and :literal:`keyPath` is undefined.
 By default, :literal:`defaultValue` is used without informing the user.